 - 26kg and over: NZD $100

 Of course, the first thing you do after the flight is going to ask about the collection point of your furry friend.
 Do not wait around as most airports will not have your pets at baggage claim.

 Experienced fliers have strongly suggested keeping wet wipes handy as they will be your best friend after you collect your pet.
 Clean up the cage with a wet wipe and get them to stroll around just to get acquainted.
 Treat them to a nice meal and loads of treats for being a good sport about this experience.
-But, if you are traveling to New Zealand your journey might not just be over yet as per the country’s policy all pets must go through examination and a quarantine period of 10 days.
-(No quarantine period is required if you are traveling from Australia).
+But, if you are travelling to New Zealand your journey might not just be over yet as per the country’s policy all pets must go through examination and a quarantine period of 10 days.
+(No quarantine period is required if you are travelling from Australia).